Brainstorm and Jack themselves have evil counterparts in the form of Thunderstorm and Shadow, who are one of the series' most competent villains.

 Hidekaz Himaruya once created Darker and Edgier alternative concept art for several Axis Powers Hetalia characters.
 The fans have built on these drawings to create the immensely popular 2p!Hetalia characters, all of whom have personalities directly opposite to their canon counterparts.
 For instance, 2p!Britain is depicted as being good at cooking and either always upbeat, but seriouslyunhinged as well.
 Save for the aforementioned official artwork, the 2p!Hetalia characters are completely fanon.

 Xenilla aka Spacegodzilla is one to Godzilla Jr. They are both sons to Godzilla Sr. and have mostly the same powers, but while Junior wants to protect the innocent, Xenilla wants to take over.
+It is later revealed that Xenilla was Good All Along and purposely crafted an Evil Counterpart persona to be Junior's enemy and constantly fight him to make him stronger.

 Monster X is one to King Caesar.
 They are both brave and noble men who volunteered to be transformed into Kaiju to protect and serve their people, and when they are not needed, they hibernate in a special chamber.
 King Caesar is beloved by his people as a friend and guardian, and his chamber is a peaceful sanctuary.
 Monster X gained a Super-Powered Evil Side, Kaizer Ghidorah, is hated and feared by his people who only see him a dangerous but necessary weapon, and his chamber is a prison.